paulpflug/grunt-jsdom-jquery/README.md

 # will replace KEY in a <cite template="TEMPLATENAME">KEY</cite> with the
 # compiled jade template.
 If no TEMPLATENAME is provided, the default will
 # be used.
-citeStyle: {
+citeStyle:
   default: "span.citenumber=`[`+NUMBER+`]`"
-},

-# Name of the key which will be used for sorting all used entries prior
+# Name of the key, which will be used for sorting all used entries prior
-# creating the table. (uses [_.sortBy](http://lodash.com/docs#sortBy),
+# creating the table.
-# that means ["YEAR", "MONTH"] is valid)
+# Uses [_.sortBy](http://lodash.com/docs#sortBy) that means ["YEAR", "MONTH"] is valid.
-sort: "NUMBER",
+sort: "NUMBER"

 # Function which will be called with each entry prior creating the table,
 # should return the (modified) entry
-modifyEntry: undefined,
+modifyEntry: undefined

 # filename or string of a jade template which will be used for each entry
-entryStyle: // default is the template in src/bibEntry.jade
+entryStyle: # default is the template in src/bibEntry.jade

 # filename of the bibliography, if not defined will use patterns to find a file
-file: undefined,
+file: undefined

 # is only used if no file is specified.
 Replaces substrings in the source
 # filename (the HTML file) with other strings to find the bibliography # dynamically.
-patterns: {
+patterns:
- ".bib": /.html/i
-}
+  ".bib": /.html/i # .html will be replaced with .bib, not cases sensitive
  ```
 #### Table of figures / tables